-White Flint is home to Lord & Taylor, and situated in the heart of Montgomery County, one of the most affluent counties in the nation.
+White Flint is situated in the heart of Montgomery County, one of the most affluent counties in the nation.
 White Flint is located on Rockville Pike, one of the best known commercial corridors in the Washington Metropolitan area.
 White Flint is just two blocks south of the White Flint Metro Station.

 Located off I-270 in Germantown, Maryland, Black Hill Germantown is a 110-acre planned mixed-use development that will feature 1.3 million square feet of office, residential and hotel projects.
 The development is located in Montgomery County, Maryland, one of the nation's most affluent and populous counties.

 The Grove at Gainesville is a planned mixed-use project with over 1,000,000 square feet of retail, entertainment, hotel, and office space in an Open-Air Main Street Town Center setting.
 The development is located in Prince William County, Virginia, one of the fastest growing counties in the nation, and is located at the intersection of Interstate 66 and Virginia Route 29.
 The Grove at Gainesville will be an ideal destination for shopping, business, and tourism and is centrally located to all of Northern Virginia's employment and residential areas.